KaiCee2010/python-api-challenge/README.md

 * windspeed_lats.png (inside Output folder)
 * windspeed_lats_lr_north.png (inside Output folder)
 * windspeed_lats_lr_south.png (inside Output folder)

+*Note: API keys were saved in the api_keys.py file in the WeatherPy folder in my local repository.
+However, this file has been set to ignore by git and was not uploaded to hide my API keys.*

 The WeatherPy jupyter notebook contains code to:
 * Import for librarys and APIs